james-stevens/pyrar/README.md

 #  What Works - right now

+## General
+- Can automatically add tables, columns & indexes to the database after an upgrade

 ## Users / Accounts
 - Register
-- Login
-- Logout
+- Login & Logout
-- View & edit details
+- View & edit account details
 - Run an account
 - View a history of transactions
 - Change password